-TUN: How early should students be reaching out?
+How early should students be reaching out for recommendation letters?

 What I encourage our students to do is, in the spring of their junior year, before they leave for their summer break, I will tell the students that this is the time to ask.